teremterem/claude-code-proxy/README.md

 3. **That's it!** Your Claude Code client will now use Anthropic models through the proxy. 🎯

-## Supported Models

-The proxy supports all Anthropic models available through LiteLLM, including:
-- claude-3-5-sonnet-20241022
-- claude-3-5-haiku-20241022
-- claude-3-opus-20240229
-- And other Anthropic models supported by LiteLLM

 ## How It Works 🧩

 This proxy works by:

 1. **Receiving requests** in Anthropic's API format 📥
-2. **Converting** the requests to LiteLLM format 🔄
-3. **Sending** the request to Anthropic via LiteLLM 📤
+2. **Forwarding** the requests directly to Anthropic API 📤
-4. **Logging** all interactions to Langfuse for observability 📊
+3. **Logging** all interactions to Langfuse for observability 📊
-5. **Converting** the response back to Anthropic format 🔄
+4. **Streaming** responses back to the client with real-time capture 🔄
-6. **Returning** the formatted response to the client ✅
+5. **Returning** the response to the client ✅

-The proxy handles both streaming and non-streaming responses, maintaining compatibility with all Claude clients while providing comprehensive logging and analytics through Langfuse. 🌊
+The proxy handles both streaming and non-streaming responses, maintaining full compatibility with all Claude clients while providing comprehensive prompt/response tracing through Langfuse.
+Custom streaming reconstruction ensures complete message capture for logging. 🌊

 ## Langfuse Integration 📊